VirtusLab/scala-cli/website/docs/cookbooks/vscode.md

 ---
-title: Setup Scala CLI project in VSCode
+title: Setup a Scala CLI project in VSCode
 sidebar_position: 7
 ---

 Scala CLI can generate the files that are necessary for providing IDE support in Visual Studio Code.

-For example, here is a simple project in scala-cli which contains only one main and test class.
+For example, here is a simple project in scala-cli which contains only one main and one test class.

 ```scala title=HelloWorld.scala
 @main